moulahguine/mips-student-projects/README.md

 # MIPS Assembly Practice – Student Projects

 This repository contains four beginner-level MIPS assembly programs written and tested using the [MARS simulator](http://courses.missouristate.edu/KenVollmar/MARS/).
-These programs are based on basic C code exercises (conditionals, loops, arrays) and rewritten step-by-step in MIPS to help understand how low-level logic works.
+These programs are based on basic C code exercises (conditionals, loops, arrays) and rewritten step-by-step in MIPS to help understand how low-level logic works

 ---
 ## My Homework